The Immune-Supporting Secret Lily Collins Uses Each Morning For A Scratchy Throat

 "It contains a whole variety of health benefits," integrative medicine physician Amy Shah, M.D., previously told us about the substance.
-"There are hundreds of natural antibacterial compounds, amino acids, and polyphenols.
+"There are hundreds of natural antibacterial compounds, amino acids, and polyphenols1.
 It's most significantly known in history for its infection-healing abilities, and Egyptians even used it during mummification."

-Research backs it up, too: In one double-blind study, children given propolis (along with antibiotics) recovered from a respiratory tract infection significantly faster than the participants given antibiotics alone.
-Another research review touts propolis as a complementary agent to enhance the immune system.
+Research backs it up, too: In one double-blind study, children given propolis (along with antibiotics) recovered from a respiratory tract infection significantly faster2 than the participants given antibiotics alone.
+Another research review touts propolis as a complementary agent to enhance the immune system3.
 Although, we should note that the science does remain limited: Specifically, scientists aren't too sure what it is about propolis that makes it so immune-supportive.
-They've identified more than 600 compounds (different polyphenols, flavonoids, and amino acids) from propolis samples around the world, but each composition has a slightly different makeup depending on its location—that said, they haven't been able to come to a general conclusion about propolis just yet.
+They've identified more than 600 compounds3 (different polyphenols, flavonoids, and amino acids) from propolis samples around the world, but each composition has a slightly different makeup depending on its location—that said, they haven't been able to come to a general conclusion about propolis just yet.